lammps/lammps/doc/src/Howto_triclinic.rst

 """"""""""""""""""""""""""

-LAMMPS also allows simulations to be performed using triclinic (non-orthogonal) simulation boxes shaped as a parallelepiped with triclinic symmetry.
+LAMMPS also allows simulations to be performed using triclinic (non-orthogonal) simulation boxes shaped as a 3d parallelepiped with triclinic symmetry.
+For 2d simulations a triclinic simulation box is effectively a parallelogram; see the :doc:'Howto 2d <Howto_2d>` doc page for details.

 One use of triclinic simulation boxes is to model solid-state crystals with triclinic symmetry.
 The :doc:`lattice <lattice>` command can be